danielbentes/uim-protocol/README.md

    - **Performance Overhead:** Simulating user actions like clicking buttons or filling forms is resource-intensive, resulting in significant computational overhead and slower response times.
 This approach not only degrades the user experience but also limits the scalability of AI-driven processes.
    - **Error-Prone Processes:** Browser simulations are vulnerable to dynamic content, pop-ups, and CAPTCHA challenges, which frequently interrupt automated processes.
 This susceptibility to errors leads to incomplete or failed tasks, reducing reliability.
 3. **Lack of Standardization**
-   - **Varied API Designs:** Web services often expose APIs with diverse design paradigms, making uniform interaction across multiple services a complex and time-consuming task.
+   - **Varied API Designs:** Web services can often expose public APIs with diverse design paradigms, making uniform interaction across multiple services a complex and time-consuming task.
 The absence of standardized protocols forces developers to create custom integrations for each service, increasing development time and complexity.
    - **Inconsistent Data Formats:** Different services return data in various formats (e.g., XML, JSON, HTML), requiring AI agents to implement multiple parsers.
 This not only complicates data handling but also increases the potential for errors during processing.
 4. **Limited Access to Deep Functionality**
    - **Surface-Level Interactions:** Traditional methods are typically confined to basic data retrieval and simple transactions.
 Accessing more sophisticated functionalities, such as personalized services or complex transactions, is often buried under layers of navigation and authentication, making it difficult for AI agents to perform advanced tasks.